Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Products with few or no substitutes typically have inelastic demand.
 Consumers have limited options and are less sensitive to price changes.
 For example:

 • Gasoline: While there are some alternatives like electric vehicles, gasoline remains the primary fuel for most cars.
-When gas prices rise, consumers still need to buy fuel, making demand relatively inelastic.
+When gas prices rise, consumers still need fuel, making demand relatively inelastic.

 • Prescription Drugs: Many prescription medications do not have over-the-counter equivalents or substitutes.
 Patients must purchase these drugs regardless of price increases.